Fall is the season for enjoying fresh homemade apple cider.

 But when the juice is squeezed from a blend of flavorful apple varieties and consumed fresh from the apple press, there’s a remarkable difference.
 Real homemade cider is a spectacular full-bodied beverage with rich and complex flavors.

-While fresh apple cider is often enjoyed “sweet” as a nonalcoholic beverage, the traditional drink is “hard,” or fermented.
+While fresh apple cider is often enjoyed “sweet” as a non-alcoholic beverage, the traditional drink is “hard,” or fermented.
 In fact, until Prohibition, virtually all beverages known as “cider” were alcoholic, and in most places outside the United States, that’s still the case.
 But North American hard cider has a long history and is making a comeback.
 Justly so, because with the right apples and a little skill, good hard cider can be as textured and varied as any wine or beer.
-(See Make Your Own Hard Cider.)
+(See How to Make Hard Cider.)

 For as long as people have planted apple trees, we’ve known that apples do not grow true to type from seed.
 Instead, each seed from a single apple produces distinctly different-tasting fruit.
 Most of these apples are not sweet enough to be eaten fresh, so nearly all the apple trees people plant are produced by grafting branches, tips or buds from these few sweet varieties to make new trees.
 But there are a few advantages to planting from seed.
 One is that you never know when a tree with a new and delicious variety of apples will grow right in your back yard.
 Another is that even if the apples from your tree turn out to be bitter, you can still turn them into a delicious hard cider.
 In fact, as Michael Pollan writes in The Botany of Desire, we know that Johnny Appleseed’s famous trees were intended to grow apples for hard cider, not for eating: Because the trees were grown from seed, most of the apples would have been too bitter to be used in any other way.